 Volkswagen is also focused on extending its strengths.
 China's JAC Motors has received regulatory approval to jointly produce electric vehicles with the German automaker.
 This marks Volkswagen's third partnership with a Chinese peer, while it has made few, if any, inroads in Southeast Asia.

-As GM found out, established players will not cede market share without a fight.
+DIGGING IN As GM found out, established players will not cede market share without a fight.
 Toyota already commands 50% of the Indonesian auto market, the biggest in Southeast Asia, and more than 30% of Thailand's, the second largest, on a group basis.
 The company is now revamping the way it develops cars in the region.

 On April 3, Toyota's development company in Thailand changed its name to Toyota Daihatsu Engineering & Manufacturing, marking the launch of a joint project between Toyota and its subsidiary Daihatsu, a leading maker of mini-vehicles.
 The aim is to develop small, inexpensive cars for emerging markets.